 Olga Luchka, Internews’ project coordinator and a graduate of the Summer School, noted the importance of this project for the development of the media sphere.

 “The real wealth of the School is its participants, because the communication continues after the course is completed, and school graduates become widely known experts.
-I am grateful to the Center for Democracy for an expert support and participation in media reform,” – she said.
+I am grateful to the Centre for Democracy for an expert support and participation in media reform,” – she said.

 Marina Bezkorovaynaya, Project Manager for Media Development of the Office of the OSCE Project Coordinator in Ukraine, also congratulated the participants of the Summer School.